How to Value a Heating and Air Conditioning Business in 2026: A Complete Expert Guide

 • One-time or non-recurring expenses

-Most owner-operated HVAC businesses are valued as a multiple of SDE because it reflects true earning power for a new owner-operator.
+Most owner-operated HVAC businesses are valued as a multiple of SDE because this metric reflects the true earning power available to a new owner-operator.

 EBITDA and When It Applies in HVAC Valuations